mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 identity :: p -> p
 ```

 This is exactly the same type definition that we wrote by hand.
 It simply uses a different letter (`p` instead of `a`).

-But because the same letter is used twice in the type definition, it still expresses the idea of "a function that accepts a value of some type and returns the value of **that exact same type**".

 At the very end of this section, it would be good to mention, that you don't actually have to define the `identity` function by yourself.
 We only did it for educational purposes.